 In efforts to forge a collective perspective on gender issues and women's priorities in conflict contexts, opinions will most likely be divided on what women see as peace and security priorities.
 Ground rules should thus be set in collective discussions to ensure that disagreements do not produce outright conflict and are handled sensitively.
-The group should be asked to make its own ground rules, which might include respectful listening; 'parking' irresolvable issues to be discussed in other venues or at another time; taking turns to present perspectives; and so on.
-In addition, the group should follow standard practice and identify chair(s), note-takers and individuals responsible for preparing a cleaned-up, consolidated set of messages for presentation and communication to the decision-makers with whom the group seeks to engage, the media and other relevant actors.
+Ground rules might include respectful listening; 'parking' irresolvable issues to be discussed in other venues or at another time; taking turns to present perspectives; and so on.
+In addition, the group should follow standard practice and identify chair(s), note-takers and individuals responsible for preparing a cleaned-up, consolidated set of messages for presentation and communication.